Direktoratet-for-e-helse/Common-metadata/index.md

 ## Status

 The status of the product indicates where in the release cycle the product is at the moment of publication.
+Work in progress {: .label .label-yellow }
+Prerelease {: .label .label-purple }
+Release {: .label .label-green }
+Normative {: .label .label-blue }
+Normative {: .label .label-light-blue }
+Deprecated {: .label .label-red }

 | Status | Description |
 |:-------------|:------------------|